Spot-throated hummingbird

 The spot-throated hummingbird (Thaumasius taczanowskii) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
 It is endemic to Peru but there are uncorroborated sightings in Ecuador.

 Taxonomy and systematics

 The spot-throated hummingbird was formerly placed in the genus Leucippus.
 A molecular phylogenetic study published in 2014 found that Leucippus was polyphyletic.
-To resolve the polyphyly the spot-throated hummingbird and the Tumbes hummingbird (Thaumasius baeri) were moved by most taxonomic systems to the resurrected genus Thaumasius.
-However, BirdLife International's Handbook of the Birds of the World retains it in Leucippus.
+To resolve the polyphyly the spot-throated hummingbird and the Tumbes hummingbird (Thaumasius baeri) were eventually moved by most taxonomic systems to the resurrected genus Thaumasius.

 The spot-throated hummingbird is monotypic.

 Description

 The spot-throated hummingbird is 11.5 to 12.5 cm long and weighs about 6 to 7 g.
 The sexes are essentially alike.
 They have a somewhat decurved black bill, though sometimes the mandible is gray-brown or even yellow with a black tip.
 Their upperparts are grayish green to bronze green with a bronze crown and uppertail coverts.
 Their inner tail feathers are grayish green to bronze green that progresses to grayish on the outer ones, which also have a bronze band near the end.
 Their underparts are drab gray with golden green speckles on the chin, throat, and flanks.
 The undertail coverts have pale brown centers and whitish edges.